-You will be charged if Trim manages to negotiate your bills (they will take up to 33% of the amount you save annually).
-This fee is only applied if they successfully get your bill down.
+You will be charged if Trim manages to negotiate your bills down.
+Trim will take up to a third of your total yearly savings.
+This fee is applied only after Trim successfully negotiates your bill down.

-Trim also has other paid services such as savings accounts, which have a monthly fee of $2 and Debt Payoff, which includes a payoff plan, financial advice, and the lowering of your APRs.
+Trim also has other paid services such as savings accounts, which have a monthly fee of $2, and Debt Payoff, which creates a payoff plan, financial advice, and lowering interest rates on your credit card accounts.

 How Does Trim Make Money?